iwashu/gmail-s3-archiver/README.md

 - **Always test with `--dry-run` and `--max-emails 5` first**
 - Cannot use both `--archive-gmail` and `--delete-gmail` together
 - Requires the `--i-understand-deletion-is-permanent` flag as a safety measure
+- Works on all emails meeting the size threshold (e.g., `--size-mb 1` with `--delete-gmail` will delete all emails >1MB after backup)

 ### Search Archive